 - 1-2 parts moss peat (put through a 6mm Sieve]

 Don’t increase the peat content, as this will weaken the structure.
 Remember to make drainage holes in the bottom and don’t get too ambitious and make it too big.

 I have in the past suggested that people use John Innes No 1 mix as this has the lowest feed level, which is suitable for alpines.
-I have however found that this compost ends up like a brick so I now suggest mixing multi-purpose compost with it 50/50 to give a freer mix.
+I have however found that this compost ends up like a brick so I now suggest using a good quality multi-purpose compost to give a freer mix.
 Add a little grit to help drainage.